 New associate directors

-Júlia Neiva is the current coordinator of the Defense of Socioenvironmental Rights program at Conectas and one of its founders.
+Júlia Neiva is the former coordinator of the Defense of Socioenvironmental Rights program at Conectas and one of its founders.
 A lawyer from the Catholic University of São Paulo (PUC-SP), she holds an LL.M. from Columbia University-NY and is a doctoral student in the Human Rights Program at the University of São Paulo Law School.
 She serves on the Board of Directors of the French human rights organization Sherpa and is a collaborating member of the Arns Commission.

-Gabriel Sampaio is the current coordinator of the program to Combat Institutional Violence and of the Strategic Litigation area of Conectas.
+Gabriel Sampaio is the former coordinator of the program to Combat Institutional Violence and of the Strategic Litigation area of Conectas.
 He is a lawyer and holds a master’s in Social Relations Law from the Catholic University of São Paulo (PUC-SP).
 He served as Secretary of Legislative Affairs at the Ministry of Justice from 2014 to 2016 and as a member of the National Criminal and Prison Policy Council from 2016 to 2017 and the National Human Rights Council from 2014 to 2016.
 He was also a legal advisor at the Brazilian Senate between 2016 and 2019.
 He is currently a member of the Advisory Board of the São Paulo Police Ombudsman’s Office.

 Marcos Fuchs is a lawyer from the Catholic University of São Paulo (PUC-SP).
 As one of the founders of Conectas, he has been part of the team since 2001, supporting the program to Combat Institutional Violence and the Strategic Litigation and Financial Administration areas.
 Marcos served as a member of the National Criminal and Prison Policy Council (2013 – 2019) and as vice president of the São Paulo Community Council (2012 – 2014).
 He is also the executive director and founder of the Pro-Bono Institute.
 In 2014, he received the Márcio Thomaz Bastos medal from the Ministry of Justice and, in 2015, the pro-bono lawyer of the year award from the International Bar Association.